allegroai/clearml-helm-charts/charts/clearml-agent/README.md

 * if using securityContexts check for new value form in values.yaml (podSecurityContext and containerSecurityContext)

+## ENTERPRISE Version

+There are some specific Enterprise version features that can be enabled only with specific Enterprise licensed images.
+Enabling this features on OSS version can cause the entire installation to break.

-## Non root/privileged environments
+### Non root/privileged environments

 *This feature is available for Enterprise version only*

 In environments like Openshift or Tanzu it can be required to run non-root/non-privileged pods/containers.
-In this case it's recommended to use values-non-root-privileged.yaml as base for override file.
+In this case it's recommended to use `values-enterprise-non-root-privileged.yaml` as base for override file.

 Keep in mind it's not possible to install packages on non-root containers so images used for Tasks must already have python and pip installed.